How to Pursue Nursing as a Second Career

 Nursing as a Second Degree

 The BSN is a preferred nursing degree for many healthcare employers.
 Thanks to the more rigorous education requirements, BSN-trained nurses can meet more complex healthcare demands and carry more responsibilities than ADN or LVN trained nurses.
 Without any prior college education, BSN programs can take about three to four years to complete.
 Students enrolled in these programs are fully trained for a variety of skills, including patient care, nursing fundamentals, pharmacology, and more.

 What Is a Second-Degree Nursing Program?

 If you already have a non-nursing bachelor’s degree, you can enroll in a second-degree nursing program.
 Also known as accelerated BSN programs, these allow you to earn your degree in three years or less.
 If your bachelor’s degree is in a science-oriented major, you may be able to complete an accelerated second-degree nursing program in as little as 12 to 18 months.

 ADN vs. BSN Salary

-Upon earning your BSN degree, you’ll be eligible to take the NCLEX-RN exam and become a BSN-RN.
+Upon earning your BSN degree, you’ll be qualified to take the NCLEX-RN exam and become a BSN-RN.
 BSN-RN’s have greater job outlook and higher earning potential compared to nurses who don’t have their bachelor’s degree.
 According to PayScale.com, the average salary* for nurses with an ADN degree is about $73,000, while nurses with a Bachelor of Science degree can earn an average salary* of around $89,000.

 Masters Entry Program in Nursing

 How to Get a Master’s in Nursing with a Non-Nursing Bachelor’s

 Another option for people who have a bachelor’s degree and are looking to switch careers to nursing is a Masters Entry Program in Nursing (MEPN).
 Through an MEPN program, you can earn your Master of Science in Nursing (MSN) degree without being a registered nurse.
 With an MEPN program, you can apply your previous experience and college credits towards earning an MSN.

 What Is an MSN Degree?